angular/angular/docs/SAVED_REPLIES.md

 It appears this behaves as expected.
 If you still feel there is an issue, please provide further details in a new issue.
 ```

-## Angular: Non-reproducible (v1)
+## Angular: Non-reproducible (v2)
 ```
 I'm sorry but we can't reproduce the problem following the instructions you provided.

-If the problem still exists please open a new issue following [our submission guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-submitting-an-issue).
+If the problem still exists in your application please [open a new issue](https://github.com/angular/angular/issues/new/choose) and follow the instructions in the issue template.
 ```

-## Angular: Obsolete (v1)
+## Angular: Obsolete (v2)
 ```
 Thanks for reporting this issue.
 This issue is now obsolete due to changes in the recent releases.
 Please update to the most recent Angular version.

-If the problem still persists, please file a new issue and ensure you provide the version of Angular affected and include the steps to reproduce the problem when filling out the issue template.
+If the problem still exists in your application, please [open a new issue](https://github.com/angular/angular/issues/new/choose) and follow the instructions in the issue template.
 ```